How to Create Your Own NFT

 Going digital is sometimes exciting, sometimes funny, and sometimes a mixture of both.
 And breeding digital cats sure sounds both funny and exciting.
 The fact is, that’s where the hype around NFTs started.

-Back in 2017, a Canadian firm launched the Ethereum-based NFT game CryptoKitties that allowed you to breed rare and cute digital cats.
+Back in 2017, a Canadian firm launched the Ethereum-based NFT game CryptoKitties which allowed you to breed rare and cute digital cats.
 On the blockchain.
 Because of our sheer fondness for cats, the game shot to fame and the NFT space had its first major breakthrough.

 While the innovation continued, the excitement around NFTs subdued before it could reach the world outside the crypto community.

-2020 changed that for the better when the lockdown imposed due to COVID19 called for everything to go digital.
+2020 changed that for the better when the lockdown imposed due to COVID-19 called for everything to go digital.
 The lockdown forced people to adapt to a more digitized way of living.

 Offices implemented work-from-home orders, schools and students adapted to e-learning, movies started releasing on Netflix and Amazon Prime, shopping became less tiresome with online shopping being the only option, and artists looked to digital art as a way to portray their creativity.
 That’s where NFTs came in and showed a cool way for these artists to create and sell digital art on the internet.